 The Little Manatee River is one of the most pristine blackwater rivers in Southwest Florida.
-The watershed of the river is located in southern Hillsborough County and the northern portion of Manatee County; it includes the City of Palmetto and the communities of Parrish, Ruskin, Sun City, Wimauma, and Terra Ceia.
+The watershed of the river is located in southern Hillsborough County and the northern portion of Manatee County; it includes the communities of Parrish, Ruskin, Sun City Center, and Wimauma.
 The Little Manatee River flows west about 40 miles (64 km) from its headwaters east of Fort Lonesome before emptying into Tampa Bay near Ruskin.